 - Student assignments include opportunities to develop skills in client system analysis, professional documentation and presentation, community resource development, and professional values and ethical considerations.

 Field placement: Putting your skills to work.

 The second part is the field placement .
 The College of St. Scholastica offers two placement opportunities:

-Junior level students participate in a professionally supervised agency placement for a minimum of 120 hours in one primary agency setting.
-Students participate in direct client shadowing experiences which offer opportunities for moderate levels of independent decision making and client/community intervention.
+Junior-level students participate in a professionally supervised agency placement for a minimum of 120 hours in one primary agency setting.
+Students participate in direct client shadowing experiences that offer opportunities for moderate levels of independent decision-making and client/community intervention.

-Senior level students participate in a professionally supervised agency placement for a minimum of 450 hours in one primary agency setting.
-Students are expected to participate in client/community services which offer opportunities to demonstrate foundation competencies.
+Senior-level students participate in a professionally supervised agency placement for a minimum of 450 hours in one primary agency setting.
+Students are expected to participate in client/community services that offer opportunities to demonstrate foundation competencies.